xevix/noaa-d3/README.md

 - **Responsive Design**: Clean, modern interface that works on different screen sizes

 ## Prerequisites
+- uv (Python package manager) - for running Python scripts to fetch data
+- AWS CLI - for downloading data from S3

 - Node.js (v14 or higher)
 - NOAA weather data in Parquet format stored at `data/by_year/`